 Rajah lives on Oak Hill.
 To one side his neighbor is his sister Kaela and on the other side are two of the lions, Roman and Reina.

-North Carolina is one of 4 states were it is still legal to own a non native species.
+North Carolina is one of four states were it is still legal to own a non native species.
 In other words it is legal in the state of North Carolina to own a lion, tiger, and other wild cats.
 Rajah is likely a direct result of this lack of legislation.
 Due to how easily animals such as Rajah can be acquired people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animals life, this isn't a good idea.
 Animals such as Rajah deserve to be respected as the wild animals they are.